thebikashpokhrel/Frontend-Practice/ScrollSpy and Smooth Scroll/readme.md

+## About the project
-<h1>Scrollspy and smooth scroll animation made using Javascript IntersectionObserver API.</h1>
+This project shows the implementation of Scrollspy and Smooth Scroll animation made using vanilla JavaScript.
+It utilizes the JS IntersectionObserver Web API.